 Kimihisa Yamamoto received PhD degrees from Waseda University in Polymer Chemistry in 1990.
 He joined the Department of Chemistry at Keio University from 1997 as Professor.
-Currently, he is a Professor in the Chemical Resources Laboratory, Tokyo Institute of Technology since 2010.
+Currently, he is a Professor in Tokyo Institute of Technology since 2010.
 His present research interests are in developing supra-metallomolecules for nanosynthesizers involving nanoparticles, subnanoparticles and superatoms.